datanav/docs/hub/features/notifications-feature.rst

 the upstream pipes that requires the pipe's offset to be modified.

-A typical usecase is that an upstream pipe has been restored from backup; in this case the pipe's offset may be rewound to match the max offset of the restored upstread pipe.
+A typical usecase is that an upstream pipe has been restored from backup; in this case the pipe's offset may be rewound to match the max offset of the restored upstream pipe.

 See also the :ref:`Restore completed <restore_completed_notification_rule>` notification rule.